ViswasS/GDP_Group_02/README.md

 **Accuracy & Accessibility:**
 The app will be enhanced to provide more accurate, accessible, and reliable support for skin and rash-related conditions.
-Multi-language support will allow patients from diverse backgrounds to use the app with ease.
+Multi-language support will allow patients from diverse backgrounds to use the app with ease..

 **Improved AI Engine:**
 The AI engine will be further trained to detect a wider range of skin problems, improving accuracy and offering more detailed triage results.